 2.1.
-At Castlefield School we believe that a policy on child protection is founded on the right of all children people to be safe and feel safe, and that it is the fundamental obligation on all schools to robustly secure this right.
+At Castlefield School we believe that a policy on child protection is founded on the right of all children to be safe.
+We expect all members of the school community including staff, governors, supply staff and volunteers to share this commitment.
+Every member of the school community is responsible for contributing to a positive culture of safeguarding.

-This aim of this policy is to provide staff, governors and volunteers with the framework they need to keep children in Castlefield School safe and secure and to provide parents and carers with the information about how we will safeguard their children whilst in our care.
+The aim of this policy is to provide staff, supply staff, governors and volunteers with the framework they need to keep children in Castlefield School safe and secure and to provide parents and carers with the information about how we will safeguard their children whilst in our care.

-This policy has been developed in accordance with the principles established by the Children Acts 1989 and 2004; and in line with the following:
+This policy has been developed in accordance with following legislation and guidance: